 Step 1: Identify a champion or team

 Every department in your organization is creating content.
-To ensure message consistency across all departments, identify a champion or team who can offer guidance on the basics and can kick start the process of developing an effective style guide.
+You want to ensure message consistency across all departments.
+Identify a champion or team who can offer guidance on the basics and can kick-start the process of developing an effective style guide.

 Step 2: Create a baseline with a content audit